Our Virus Vulnerability

 We were all experiencing these feelings within a new time frame.
 For those fortunate to be at home there was spare time, a chance to slow down and be more aware of daily routines.
 An opportunity for mindfulness arose - for me nothing symbolizes a mindful ritual more than the tea ceremony.

-The following article is included in an upcoming catalogue documenting the Tea Bowl series to be launched on Hornby this summer.
+The following article is included in an upcoming catalogue documenting the 'Honouring Ansence' series.

 I intended to be there, very early, before a line formed, to attend the first ceremony of the day.
 The details were available in the glossy brochure, ‘First come first served’.
 The entrance crowd thinned.
 It seemed other visitors were going other places.
 The tiny map was vague but the direct route to the Japanese Pavilion I visualized was accurate enough.
 I sat alone and early in a cool corridor to wait.